 Further, we will also discuss why it might seem like some games download quite slowly, what users might be able to do to make those downloads complete at a faster rate, how to check on whether games are downloading at all, and the directory locations for where the completed files should go.

 Yes and no. You cannot download games while the system is completely off.
-This would mean that, aside from any phantom power, no energy is flowing into the system.
+Aside from any phantom power, this would mean that no energy flows into the system.
 The memory inside the Oculus device is not active, nothing is computed, and it is not storing any data.

 Because of this, there is no way for the device to keep receiving download data to store new game information anywhere.
 The Oculus must be powered on in some fashion for downloads to continue.